New Economy Advocate, Consultant & CEO

 Believing that additional supportive structures could help fellow Australians seeking to make a difference, Donnie established Project Australia.
 Through an online toolbox and database, as well as pro-bono consultancy, the organisation helped hundreds of not-for-profit projects start, scale and sustain their work.
 Simultaneously, Donnie worked for Australian Rotary Health, organizing the Great Australian Bike ride (raising $200,000 for mental health research), and assembled a directory of over 500 community passions and skills in his then hometown of Brooklyn, to the north of Sydney.

-Drawing on his diverse experiences, Donnie has consulted to more than 380 projects across 30 countries, and provided more than 300 workshops and talks in 12 different nations, and helped community projects crowdfund more than $400,000.
+Drawing on his diverse experiences, Donnie has consulted to more than 400 projects across 30 countries, provided more than 300 workshops and talks in 12 different nations, and helped community projects crowdfund more than $400,000.